Chairman of the Board of Trustees

 Dr Azmat Hussain is an Assistant Professor of Mathematics with UCA’s School of Arts and Sciences.
 Prior to joining UCA, Dr Hussain worked as an Assistant Professor in the department of mathematics at Lahore University of Management Sciences, Lahore Pakistan for two years.
 He has also been associated with Karakoram International University, Gilgit-Baltistan, Pakistan where he worked as a lecturer of Mathematics in 2010 for one year.

-Lecturer of Mathematics, Naryn Campus
+Senior Lecturer of Physics and Mathematics, Naryn Campus

-Lecturer of Mathematics, Naryn Campus
+Senior Lecturer in Science, Naryn Campus

 Ian Phil CANLAS

 Ian Phil Canlas is a Senior Lecturer of Science with UCA’s Undergraduate Preparatory Programme.
 Prior to joining UCA, he was a Lecturer at Naval State University, Assistant Professor at Leyte Normal University both in the Philippines, Physics Teacher at Nazarbayev Intellectual Schools in Kazakhstan, Political Assistant at the Senate of the Philippines and Human Resource Officer at Biliran Electric Cooperative, Inc., Philippines.